decretist/Dissertation/Chapter3/chapter3.markdown

-[44] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; Kenneth Pennington, “La biografia di Graziano, il Padre del diritto canonico,” *Rivista Internazionale di Diritto Comune* 25 (2014): 25–60; and Pennington, “The Biography of Gratian, the Father of Canon Law”.
+[44] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; Kenneth Pennington, “La biografia di Graziano, il Padre del diritto canonico,” *Rivista Internazionale di Diritto Comune* 25 (2014): 25–60; and Kenneth Pennington, "The Biography of Gratian, the Father of Canon Law," in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 359-391.

 [45] Kenneth Pennington, “Gratian, Causa 19, and the Birth of Canonical Jurisprudence,” in *Panta Rei: Studi Dedicati a Manlio Bellomo*, ed.